Ramappa Balappa Bidari

 Sri Ramappa Balappa Bidari (3 October 1898 – 31 August 1982) was an Indian freedom fighter, lawyer, Gandhian, social reformer, and politician who played a seminal role in shaping grassroots democratic governance in pre-independent India.
-He was the Prime Minister of the Princely State of Aundh (India), from 1941 until its merger with the Indian Union in 1948, during which he implemented India’s earliest and most successful experiment in Gram Swaraj, or village self-rule.
-Following independence, he served two terms as a Member of Parliament, representing Bijapura South (present-day Bagalkote), and remained a tireless advocate of land reforms, cooperative banking, Panchayati Raj, and anti-corruption.
+He was the Prime Minister of the Princely State of Aundh (India), from 1941 until its merger with the Indian Union in 1948, during which he implemented India’s earliest experiment in Gram Swaraj, or village self-rule.
+Following independence, he served two terms as a Member of Parliament, representing Bijapura South (present-day Bagalkote), and remained an advocate of land reforms, cooperative banking, Panchayati Raj, and anti-corruption.

-Bidari’s life journey – from an orphaned village boy in north Karnataka to a statesman shaping constitutional experiments under Gandhi’s mentorship – reflects a rare blend of idealism, administrative acumen, and ethical politics.
-Despite his significant contributions, Bidari remains one of the lesser-known architects of India’s democratic decentralisation.

 Early years

 Ramappa Balappa Bidari was born on 3 October 1898 in Mirji (Budhni) village of Mudhol Taluk, then part of the princely state of Mudhol, in present-day Bagalkote district, Karnataka.
 He hailed from the Konnappanavar family of Bidari, known for their wealth, landholdings, and service to the community.
 His father, Balappa, died during a plague outbreak, leaving young Ramappa to be raised by his mother, Kashibai, a woman of strength and foresight.

 The early loss of his father imbued Ramappa with resilience and self-discipline.
 His mother played a central role in nurturing his education in a region where schooling was still uncommon.
 He completed his primary education in Bidari and matriculated from Bijapura Government Secondary School in 1919, securing a First Class.
 This academic achievement marked him out as an exceptional student.

 He pursued higher education at Fergusson College, Pune, one of India’s leading institutions at the time, and graduated in 1923 with a degree in Political Science and Economics.
 He then completed a Law degree in 1926, also in Pune, making him one of the few formally educated professionals from his region during the colonial period.